If iPadOS is installed on your iPad (or if you’re not sure what’s installed but you’re up-to-date on all the lastest iPad updates):

 No. Procreate brushes only work within Procreate.

 With this new website, yes!
 Simply make an account when you checkout and when you view your account all of your orders will be available to view/download.
+However, even if you don't make an account, you can still re-download your purchases with the link in the email you received.

 Your art supplies—both digital and traditional—are super important.